-The UK is a property hot spot with high levels of ownership and capital values that, until recently, seemed to just keep on rising.
+The UK is a property hot spot with high levels of ownership and capital values that seem to just keep on rising.
 This has meant that many who would not have considered themselves wealthy are now being caught by a tax that they thought only affected the very rich.

 Who is liable for IHT?

 Individuals are liable to pay IHT when they consider, or are adjudged, that the UK is their homeland or “domicile”.
 The issue of domicile can be very complicated; normally a person acquires this from their father at birth.
 If any individual remains in the UK for a period of 17 out of 20 years, that person will be “deemed domicile” and face IHT as if the UK had always been their domicile from birth.
 See HMRC guide: http://www.hmrc.gov.uk/cnr/hmrc6.pdf